jeccalong/NPS_Mortality_Analysis/README.md

 ***Park-offered activities do not show strong relationships with mortality rates.***

-After using Spearman correlation to explore potential relationships, it became apparant that most correlations were weak and none suggested that a single activity meaningfully raises or lowers risk at the park level.
+After using Spearman correlation to explore potential relationships, it became apparent that most correlations were weak and none suggested that a single activity meaningfully raises or lowers risk at the park level.
 It was observed that activities that are associated with remoteness may be associated with higher mortality.

 **Parks offering more activities tend to have lower mortality rates overall.**